India warns Uber, Ola over resuming taxi services

 India ordered a halt in December to operations of all unregistered web-based taxi companies after a female passenger reported she had been raped in New Delhi by a driver contracted to U.S. cab company Uber.

-Uber halted operations after the complaint but resumed in January after applying for a radio-taxi licence.
-Ola, backed by Japan's SoftBank Corp (9984.T), continued operations.
+Uber halted operations after the complaint but resumed in January after applying for a radio-taxi license.
+Ola, backed by Japan's SoftBank Corp, continued operations.

 Delhi's government transport department said in separate, similarly-worded letters to local units of Uber and Ola that continuing their taxi services would contravene a December order by the government.